 Julian Gollop's latest game, Phoenix Point, is finally here.
-If you've been wanting to scratch that classic XCOM itch—a series birthed by Gollop himself—then Phoenix Point might be the game for you.
+If you've wanted to scratch that classic XCOM itch—a series birthed by Gollop himself—then Phoenix Point might be the game for you.
 If it's your first foray into the strategy and turn-based genre, or if you haven't played an XCOM-like game before, it can be difficult to get a grasp of all the mechanics.
+This is why we've produced this Phoenix Point Beginner Guide to make your task much more manageable.

 The gameplay of Phoenix Point is essentially split into two different genres.
 Combat is turn-based strategy, as you might expect from games like XCOM.
 Meanwhile, the Geoscape takes a more grand-strategy approach, requiring players to to explore, research, build bases, equip your troops, and more.
 It all sounds quite overwhelming, so it can be difficult to understand where to begin.
 Players start with a single base in Phoenix Point, as well as a squad of soldiers that can be transported via aircraft.